Picture Gallery> Derbyshire Pictures Index> This page

 [The web mistress comments: John Clay was the fourth generation of the Clays who lived in Shirland or Higham.]

 On the wall to the left of the lectern, seen in the above picture, is a handwritten Roll of Honour to the 24 men of Shirland and Higham who died in the 1914 -18 war.
-Their names are also on a plaque on the church gates.
+Their names are also on a plaque on the memorial gates as well as on the memorial shelter.
 They were:

 Joseph Beardall